the-lonely-bit/taproot-based_discreet_log_contracts/README.md

 ### Why

-Bitcoin and Fractal Bitcoin share the same architecture, the same scripting language, and the same UTXO model — yet moving value between them today requires trusting a centralized bridge with your funds.
+Bitcoin and Fractal Bitcoin and few other bitcoin forks, share the same architecture, the same scripting language, and the same UTXO model — yet moving value between them today requires trusting a centralized bridge with your funds.
 Wrapped tokens introduce counterparty risk.
 Centralized exchanges add KYC friction, withdrawal delays, and custodial exposure.
 Users deserve a way to swap BTC ↔ FB that is as trustless as Bitcoin itself.

 NexumBit exists because **cross-chain swaps should not require trust**.